ecarlson1/MediaList/README.md

 # MediaList
-Simple node app to keep track of books, movies, and more
+Simple electron app to keep track of books, movies, and more